 Reducing the Risks of Buy-Ins and Buy-Outs

-Despite this obvious upsides, these timed sales are not without risk and unfortunately, there is an abundance of examples in our profession of associateships gone wrong and buy-in or buy-out deals that never happened.
+Despite this obvious upsides, these timed sales are not without risk and unfortunately, there is an abundance of examples of selling to your chiropractic associate that go wrong which include buy-in or buy-out deals that never happened.